Prototype of a mini game and a sensor-based glove to test the interactions and desirability of a glove-shaped game controller.

 We will make our next iteration a slimmer form factor with only necessary sensors at the glove side, while leave all the computing units including the Arduino mainboard in a set-up box.
 By doing this we can dramatically reduce the weight of the glove and improve user experience.

-Our ultimate goal is to make the glove wireless, but considering current compatibility issues between sensor modules on Arduino, for the near future we will still stick to a wired design.
+Our ultimate goal is to make the glove wireless, However, considering current compatibility issues between sensor modules on Arduino, we will stick to a wired design for our next iteration.

 Wei-Hung Hsieh (Left): I worked on sketching/storyboarding/graphic design/3D modeling, and also took care of 10% of the software development including game balance, background objects, and game menu.

 Michael Frampton (Right): My best friend Mike was in charge of most of the software development and game mechanics.
 He's currently an interaction designer and professional Pokémon master based in Utah.
 I miss you!
 Come back to Seattle!

 Justin Hamacher, Lecturer, MHCI+D, University of Washington